lucascompython/xtask-template/README.md

 # Rust xtask Template

 This is a template wrapper that leverages Cargo's `xtask` pattern to manage powerful customized build commands.
+This template heavelly relies on the `nightly` toolchain.

 ## CLI Commands